-The big difference this time around is that we are tired.
+The big difference this time around is that we are just tired.
 Raising a family and working, whether outside the home or as a stay-at-home Mom, sometimes both has left us drained in unexpected ways.
 Adding insult to injury, our bodies start to fall apart a little bit more each year.
 Looking the same on our driver’s license picture becomes more and more difficult every four years.
-You don’t dare stop coloring your hair, afraid of the gray haired lady that is underneath.
+You don’t dare stop coloring your hair, afraid of the gray-haired lady that is underneath.

-Even if you were lucky enough to see your kids settle into successful lives of their own, you might suddenly find yourself in the role of caregiver to your aging parents.
+Even if you are lucky enough to see your kids settle into successful lives of their own, you might suddenly find yourself in the role of caregiver to your aging parents.
 You know it’s the right thing to do and after all, taking care of others is your specialty, right?
 But suddenly one day you realize you can’t remember the last time you weren’t stressed out over something.
 Maybe your memory has begun letting you down at an alarming pace.
 You can’t even tell someone what your favorite color is, because you don’t know anymore.

 Or you are perpetually tired to the bone, yet cannot ever get a good night’s rest.
 You don’t remember the last time you did something just for fun.
 You simply cannot remember who you used to be before you were saddled with carrying the weight of your world.
 You find yourself getting sick easily, each day is a challenge.
 And you have resigned yourself to the fact that this is what life will be from here on out.
 You would like to change and take better care of yourself, experience joy again, but that would be another thing to add to your to-do list.
-Besides, who has time and money for luxuries like massages, yoga classes and therapy?
+Besides, who has time and money for luxuries like massages, yoga classes, and therapy?
 You are stuck.